Bud’s Place Cannabis Consumption Lounge Franchise Takes Advantage of the Cannabis Industry Without Actually Selling Marijuana

 “Bud’s Place is more than just a spot to smoke or eat.
 It’s a destination.”

 Bud’s Place takes advantage of the booming cannabis industry without actually selling marijuana.
 It’s not a dispensary.
-Instead, it’s a BYO consumption lounge that offers a fun and safe place to smoke, eat and hang out.
-Here’s what consultants should know about this exciting emerging brand:
+Instead, it’s a BYO cannabis consumption lounge that offers a fun and safe place to smoke, eat and hang out.
+Here’s what you should know about this exciting emerging brand:

 Booming industry: With more and more states legalizing cannabis, the $65 Billion Dollar industry continues to grow.